How to Make Linzer Cookies

 9. Arrange the whole circles and the donut cookies 2 inches apart and on separate baking sheets (because the donut cookies take 1 less minute to bake).

 10. Bake the whole circles for about 11 minutes, or until lightly browned around the edges, and bake the donut cookies for about 10 minutes.
 Rotate the baking sheets halfway through the bake time.
 Allow cookies to cool on the baking sheets for 5 minutes.
-Dust the โ€œdonut cookiesโ€ with confectionersโ€™ sugar, then transfer all of the cookies to a wire rack to cool completely before assembling.
+Using a sieve or sifter, dust the โ€œdonut cookiesโ€ with confectionersโ€™ sugar, then transfer all of the cookies to a cooling rack to cool completely before assembling.

-11. Spread 1/2 teaspoon of jam on each whole cookie.
+11. Spread 1/2 teaspoon of jam on the bottom of each whole cookie.
 Carefully top each with a donut cookie and press down gently to create a cookie sandwich.

-12. Cookies will stay fresh covered at room temperature for 2 days or in the refrigerator for up to 1 week.
+12. Store tightly covered at room temperature for up to 3 days or in the refrigerator for up to 1 week.

 Notes